giopogg/jtdm/README.md

 ![](README_files/figure-gfm/unnamed-chunk-3-1.png)<!-- -->

 Computes joint probabilities of both SLA and LNC to be greater than 20 in a high altitude site.
+This measures the relative suitability of communities where both SLA and LNC are higher than 20 in a high altitude site

 ``` r
 joint_trait_prob(m,indexTrait=c("SLA","LNC"), Xnew=X["VCHA_2940",], bounds=list(c(20,Inf),c(20,Inf)))$PROBmean
 ```

     ##         1
-    ## 0.0972723
+    ## 0.1057429

+Unsurprisingly, the probability is low.
 Then, we compute this probability along the GDD gradient

 ``` r
 joint=joint_trait_prob_gradient(m,indexTrait=c("SLA","LNC"), indexGradient="GDD", bounds=list(c(mean(Y[,"SLA"]),Inf),c(mean(Y[,"SLA"]),Inf)))